RenanEspinar/HomeCar/README.md

     ./gradlew bundleAutoDebug

-HomeCar currently uses a dynamic Web module, so a universal APK can be generated from the AAB using Google's bundletool.
+HomeCar uses a dynamic Web module, so the Android App Bundle must be converted into a universal APK with bundletool.

 Example:

     java -jar bundletool.jar build-apks \
-      --bundle=homecar.aab \
+      --bundle=path/to/homecar-auto-debug.aab \
       --output=HomeCar.apks \
-      --mode=universal
+      --mode=universal \

-The resulting:
+      --overwrite

+`HomeCar.apks` is a ZIP-format bundletool container.
+Extract it and use:

     universal.apk

-contains the Web module required by HomeCar.
+The resulting universal APK contains the Web module required by HomeCar.

 ---